 We have heard how coatings on cookware can be toxic for us, but, specifically, which chemicals are the ones sounding the alarm?

 Teflon is probably the one you’ve heard about the most.
 It is a chemical sprayed on pots and pans to achieve a non-stick surface.
-The coating called PTFE, polytetrafluoroethylene, or plastic polymer.
-It starts to leech off of the surfaces when heated above 572°F and they can lead to flu-like symptoms, often called polymer fume fever.
+The coating, called PTFE, polytetrafluoroethylene, or plastic polymer, starts to leech off of the surfaces when heated above 572°F and they can lead to flu-like symptoms, often called polymer fume fever.
 These chemicals in the PFAS family (per-and polyfluoroalkyl substances) are called “forever chemicals” because they don’t degrade easily, and accumulate in our bodies.

 Another chemical found in Teflon, PFOA (perfluorooctanoic acid) has been linked to several types of cancer including breast, prostate, and ovarian.
-Furthermore, degradation of these polymers are pumping a large amount of trifluroacetic acid (TFA) into the environment.
-The make their way into rainwater where they can come to harm the ozone layer.
+Furthermore, degradation of these polymers is pumping a large amount of trifluoroacetic acid (TFA) into the environment.
+They make their way into rainwater where they can come to harm the ozone layer.

 Aluminum, another material often found in cookware, is a neurotoxic metal.
 Elevated aluminum levels have been linked to several central nervous system diseases including Alzheimer’s and ALK.
-Most of aluminum’s environment impact comes from mining.
-The mines affect the plant and animal life immediately surrounding the area as clear-cutting of tress and grasslands leads to biodiversity and habitat loss.
+Most of aluminum’s environmental impact comes from mining.
+The mines affect the plant and animal life immediately surrounding the area as clear-cutting of trees and grasslands leads to biodiversity and habitat loss.